fseha-hagos/food-delivery/README.md

 ### Prerequisites

-- Node.js (v14 or higher)
+- Django
 - MongoDB (running locally or on a cloud service)
-- Stripe API key (for payment integration)
+- Chapa API key (for payment integration)

 ### Installation